conradakunga/Blog/_posts/2025-10-03-getting-a-constant-value-from-a-net-executable-in-powershell.md

 ---
 layout: post
-title: Getting A Constant Value From A .NET Executable
+title: Getting A Constant Value From A .NET Executable in PowerShell
 date: 2025-10-03 11:10:32 +0300
 categories:
     - PowerShell